 In November 2011, Black Country Communion won the prestigious Classic Rock Breakthrough Artist of the Year award at the Classic Rock Awards in London, with Glenn collecting the award on behalf of the band.

-2013 will see Glenn embarking on some exciting new projects, with the best yet to come from this most eclectic, talented and inspired musician and songwriter.
+2013 saw Hughes embarking on some exciting new projects, with the best yet to come from this most eclectic, talented and inspired musician and songwriter.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!